plainlystated/coffeescript-rrd/README.md

 This library relies upon rrdtool being installed an available.
 It can be used to create, destroy, update, fetch, dump, and restore an RRD database.
 It's a work in progress, and pull-requests are welcomed (with tests, please).

-Installation
+## Installation
--

 This library is available as a npm package.

-> npm install rrd
+    npm install rrd

+## Projects

+This library is used by [Hot or Not](http://hot-or-not.plainlystated.com).

+Are you using this in an interesting project?
+I'd love to hear about it!

-More Info
+## More Info
--

 You can find more information on [my blog](http://www.plainlystated.com/tag/coffeescript-rrd).